Excellent Reviews On Google

 Frequently Asked Questions

-How often should oral cancer screenings be done?
+How often should I get an oral cancer screening?

-Screenings are commonly performed during routine dental exams, often once or twice a year.
-The recommended frequency may change depending on individual risk factors, medical history, and the dentist’s clinical evaluation.
+Screenings are commonly performed during routine dental visits.
+The frequency may vary depending on personal risk factors and overall oral health status.

 Schedule a Preventive Screening Visit